pen-lang/pen/doc/src/guides/testing.md

 # Testing

-This page describes how to write and run unit tests for programs written in the language.
+This page describes how to write and run unit tests for programs written in Pen.

 Testing codes consists of the following steps: